clojuredocs/guides/articles/language/interop.md

 ;; ⇒  "x is nil!"
 ```

-The `encode-java-thing` method can also be reused for other java types
+The `encode-java-thing` method can also be reused for other Java types
 we may want to encode:

 ``` clojure